This article appeared in Huffington Post.

 So-called “free speech zones” have proven unusually hardy, despite the fact that they are generally mocked in the court of public opinion and unsuccessful in court.

+Check out my slideshow from earlier in the academic year highlighting the defeat of speech zones on college campuses.
 Defenders of free speech zones — what few there are — will argue that First Amendment law allows for public campuses to restrict speech as long as the policy is viewpoint neutral and limited to what are known as “reasonable time, place, and manner restrictions.”
 It doesn’t take a First Amendment expert, however, to know that there’s nothing reasonable about declaring 99.7 percent of a public college campus closed to free speech and telling students that they cannot hand out copies of the Constitution.

 I’m often asked how such highly restrictive policies came to be entrenched at institutions that are supposed to venerate and support freedom of speech.
 While I tried to answer that excellent question in my book, a crucial part of the answer is the huge expansion of the administrative class at universities across the country.
 This problem was well highlighted in columns just this week — one at Bloomberg View by Virginia Postrel and one at USA Today by Glenn Reynolds.
 Students should be angry that so much of their increasingly astronomical tuition is going to the swelling ranks of administrators who promulgate speech codes and require that basic expression be limited to tiny out-of-the-way free speech zones.